Ngagne05/Sample/readme.md

-This is to learn and practice git.
+This is to learn and practice git. inwei xuexi hao de.
+Dangran!